kurbaniec/swe-refactoring/Kotlin/README.md

 ---

 The rules of the *Object Calisthenics* sometimes contradict each other and the author even admits in the conclusion that one should leverage what is comfortable.
-The following shows one code snippet in two versions that would either break the "One dot per line" or "One level of indentation per method " rule.
+The following shows one code snippet in two versions that would either break the "One dot per line" or the "One level of indentation per method " rule.

 ```kotlin
 object BackstagePassesUpdater : ItemUpdater {